gurunath-pujar-dev/gurunath-pujar-dev/README.md

 ## 🚀 About Me

-- Software Developer with close to one year of hands-on experience building scalable and user-focused applications
+- Software Developer with close to one year of professional experience building scalable and user-focused applications
 - Contribute to developing and maintaining production-grade systems across both frontend and backend
 - Continuously expanding my skills in system design, scalable architectures and modern web technologies